neuropoly/slicercart/SlicerCART/docs/_source/installation.rst

  **3D Slicer**

-   SlicerCART is a module for 3D Slicer.
+   SlicerCARTtest is a module for 3D Slicer.
 You need to have 3D Slicer installed on your system:

    * Download 3D Slicer from the `official website <https://download.slicer.org/>`_ (version 5.6.2 on macOS is recommended)
    * Launch 3D Slicer to verify the installation